Call now in confidence immediate help & advice 24/7

 Rehabilitation means the restoration of something back to full or increased health.

-Patients will undergo a range of treatment at rehab.
-One form of treatment is not necessarily better than another, but they each complement each other to create an optimal and comprehensive addiction treatment programme.
+One form of treatment is not necessarily better than another, but they all complement each other to create an optimal and comprehensive addiction treatment programme.

 • Medicated detox (if suffering from physical withdrawal symptoms)